2025 Receiving Stats

 ANALYSIS

 The fifth-year wideout has made a big impact as a return man for the Seahawks since being acquired from the Saints, scoring two kick return touchdowns in eight games for Seattle, one on a kickoff and the other on a punt return.
-The Seahawks will need a win in Week 18 over the 49ers to lock up the No. 1 seed in the NFC, giving them a first-round bye and home-field advantage through the NFC playoffs, so if Shaheed is cleared through the concussion protocol, he'll likely be in the lineup rather than being rested ahead of a postseason run.
+The Seahawks will need a win in Week 18 over the 49ers to lock up the No. 1 seed in the NFC, giving them a first-round bye and home-field advantage through the NFC side of the playoffs, so if Shaheed is cleared through the concussion protocol, he'll likely be in the lineup rather than being rested ahead of a postseason run.

 The fifth-year wideout has made a big impact as a return man for the Seahawks since being acquired from the Saints, scoring two kick return touchdowns in eight games for Seattle, one on a kickoff and the other on a punt return.
-The Seahawks will need a win in Week 18 over the 49ers to lock up the No. 1 seed in the NFC, giving them a first-round bye and home-field advantage through the NFC playoffs, so if Shaheed is cleared through the concussion protocol, he'll likely be in the lineup rather than being rested ahead of a postseason run.
+The Seahawks will need a win in Week 18 over the 49ers to lock up the No. 1 seed in the NFC, giving them a first-round bye and home-field advantage through the NFC side of the playoffs, so if Shaheed is cleared through the concussion protocol, he'll likely be in the lineup rather than being rested ahead of a postseason run.